logicalgraphs/CryptoCoin/README.md

 TODOs:

-* add TagLoader to the ETL-set
+* add TagLoader to the ETL-set TODO! change Idx from Int to Integer; what was I thinking??!?!?!
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
 * check back on new coins a month later.
 How are they doing?